tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 088.md

 	- Collection of magically notarized, sealed, documents.
 Jewelry boxes containing some really expensive looking stuff.
 Keth steals some sapphire stuff
 	- Scroll of resurrection, one rare magic item, one very rare magic item.
 		- A mask - Winged, looks like a helmet with a masquerade mask in front of it
+			- Flying speed of 60 feet, advantage on initiative rolls.
 		- A robe - It is adorned with eyelike patterns
+			- Robe lets you see in all directions, darkvision out to 120 feet, see invisible creatures and objects, out to 120 feet, and see out into the ethereal plane.
+Eyes on the robe cannot be closed or averted.
+A light spell or daylight causes you to be blinded for 1 minute.
 - We leave the vault, heading into the mausoleum.
-There are very large delerium crystals, leaking delerium sludge, filled to knee height.
+There are very large Delerium crystals, leaking Delerium sludge, filled to knee height.
 - We defeat the Gravekeeper, and find Johan Isner glued to it, along with a gross fleshy mound.